lemonmade/quilt/documentation/features/async.md

 }
 ```

 You can call an `AsyncAction` using its `run()` method as many times as you like.
 The `value` and `error` properties will always reflect the results of the most recent call that was completed.
-If you want more details about individual calls to the function, `AsyncAction` also provides additional properties for inspecting the last finished call (`AsyncAction.finished`) and the currently-running call (`AsyncAction.running`).
+If you want more details about individual calls to the function, `AsyncAction` also provides additional properties for inspecting the last finished call (`AsyncAction.finished`), the currently-running call (`AsyncAction.running`), and the most recent successful call (`AsyncAction.resolved`).

 ```ts
 import {AsyncAction} from '@quilted/quilt/async';